rbontekoe/BAWJ/docs/src/chapter7.md

 The Julia package Documenter.jl creates HTML-pages based on the Julia [Markdown language](https://docs.julialang.org/en/v1/stdlib/Markdown/).
 See also the Documenter.jl [Style Guide](https://juliadocs.github.io/Documenter.jl/stable/contributing/#Style-Guide) for guidelines.

 If you have a GitHub website, then the documentation becomes visible when you push the data to GitHub.
-An example is a documentation for the [AppliGeneralLedger](https://www.appligate.nl/AppliGeneralLedger.jl/) package we use in this course.
+An example is documentation for the [AppliGeneralLedger](https://www.appligate.nl/AppliGeneralLedger.jl/) package we use in this course.

 You can set up a website by creating a repository with the name `<your username>.gitub.io` and enable it for `GitHub Pages` and push your pages written in markdown language to GitHub.